 For purposes of this statute, personal identifying information includes information such as:

-- names, dates of birth, addresses and telephone numbers,
+- a person’s name, date of birth, address and telephone number,

 - school I.D. and employee I.D. numbers,

-- bank account and/or credit card account information, and
+- bank account information and/or credit card numbers,

 - information contained in birth and death certificates.2